LynxWall/cucumber-js-tsflow/cucumber-tsflow/README.md

 - Boolean custom definition added to cucumber expressions
 - A behave-json-formatter that fixes json so it can be used with Behave Pro
 - tsflow-snippet-syntax used to format snippet examples
-  - snippets use the <a href="https://github.com/cucumber/cucumber-expressions#readme" target="_blank">Cucumber Syntax</a> for parameters
+  - snippets use the [Cucumber Syntax](https://github.com/cucumber/cucumber-expressions#readme) for parameters

 ## Quick Start